ValentinaValverde/journaling/week2.md

 But other times, I'm reminded of what my parents have sacrificed for me to be here.
 And I ignore my feelings and push onward.
 I suspect that it will get worse over the next few weeks, but deep down somewhere I know that it's going to be worth it.

-I feel as though I have been to vulnerable.
+I feel as though I have been too vulnerable.
 This was fun.
 Yipee!